Rules & Guidelines for Nonprofits

 - Mention that our project is on The Impact Vine at each event or meeting that we host (do a “live” demo at next Board meeting)

-- Possible contest (“let’s fund our project in one week!!”)
+- Running a contest (“let’s fund our project in one week!!”)

 - Including a :30 second sped-up/hyperlapse/timelapse video related to our project